Mr-Perfectuz/My_web/README.md

 # My_web
-The website consist of three pages.
+The website consists of three pages.